chrshdl/gt7-simdash/README.md

   <img width=600px src="https://raw.githubusercontent.com/chrshdl/gt7-simdash/main/assets/gt7-simdash-enter-ip.png" />
 </picture>

 If the Playstation isn't ready to connect yet (because powered off) you will see a waiting screen.
-Once the Playstation is powered on and ready to connect the application will change automatically to the initial state view.
+Power on your Playstation and start Gran Turismo 7.
+Once the opening trailer is shown the application will automatically connect and change to the initial view.
 Now you are ready to go.
 Start a race to trigger a car update and the dashboard will show the corresponding telemetry data.

 <picture>
   <img width=600px src="https://raw.githubusercontent.com/chrshdl/gt7-simdash/main/assets/gt7-simdash-connecting.png" />